-The Product name, IC version (i.e. ST33G platform version G), Firmware version and libraries versions fully identify the TOE.
+The Product name, IC version (i.e. ST33G platform version H), Firmware version and libraries versions fully identify the TOE.

-- 15 Different derivative devices may be configured depending on the customer needs: - · either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset (denoted by the Master identification number).
-The Master identification number is unique for all product configurations. - 17 The configuration of the derivative devices can impact the the available NVM memory size and the operational temperature range, as detailed here below:
+- 15 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset (denoted by the Master identification number).
+The Master identification number is unique for all product configurations. - 17 The configuration of the derivative devices can impact the available NVM memory size, as detailed here below: